pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 Interactive mode
 ----------------

-In interactive mode (also known as :term:`REPL` mode), pywbem provides an interactive shell environment that allows typing pywbemcli commands, internal commands (for operating the pywbemcli shell), and external commands (that are executed in the standard shell of the user).
+In interactive mode (also known as :term:`REPL` mode), pywbemcli provides an interactive shell environment within an executing pywbemcli instance that allows typing pywbemcli commands, internal commands (for operating the pywbemcli shell), and external commands (that are executed in the standard shell of the user).

 The pywbemcli shell uses the prompt ``pywbemcli>``.
 The cursor is shown in the examples as an underscore (``_``) in the following examples in this document.